How to Make Beeswax Wax Melts

 Beeswax

-When making beeswax projects, I measure my ingredients by net weight.
+For my beeswax crafting projects, I measure ingredients by net weight (ounces or grams).
 A simple kitchen scale is perfect for the job.

-Your measurements do not have to be exact here.
-We are not making “rocket fuel” or anything that requires precise computations.
+For this project, your measurements do not have to be exact.
+We are not making “rocket fuel” or anything that requires precise computations (like soap).

 Coconut Oil